 - ¼ cup orange juice 60ml

 - 2 tsp flax seed meal optional

-Put all of the ingredients in a blender and blend until smooth.
-Add more orange juice if you with a runnier drink.
+- Put all of the ingredients in a blender and blend until smooth.
+Add more orange juice if you prefer a runnier drink.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.

 This post was originally shared in April, 2015, and has been updated primarily with new photos.